 In 2010, NetWolves executed a licensing and support service agreement for the upgrade of its billing system.
-The agreement initially was set to expire in December 2014; however, it was extended for a period of two years in June 2013 with an automatic one-year renewal thereafter, and accordingly now expires in December 2017.
-The agreement provides for monthly recurring charges based on a percentage of billed revenues using these services, which charges aggregated approximately \$381,000 in 2016.
+The agreement initially was set to expire in December 2014; however, it was extended for a period of two years in June 2013 and accordingly now expires in December 2016.
+The agreement provides for monthly recurring charges based on a percentage of billed revenues using these services, which charges aggregated approximately \$195,000 in 2015.